 - 1. Make sure the appropriate Crystalfontz Windows USB drivers are installed (available from the Crystalfontz website). - 2.
-Make sure the module is plugged into the PC, powered on, and no other software is currently using the display.

-- 3. On the PC, run "fw\send.exe" (Crystalfontz Module Firmware Update Utility). - In the utility, select the new firmware file (BLF file extension).
-Firmware version information should be shown in the "information" box. - 5.
-In the communications box, select the module to update. - 6.
+Make sure the module is plugged into the PC, powered on, and no other software is currently using the display. - 3.
+On the PC, run "fw_send.exe" (Crystalfontz Module Firmware Update Utility). - 4.
+In the utility, select the new firmware file (BLF file extension).
+Firmware version information should be shown in the "information" box.

+- 5. In the communications box, select the module to update. - 6.
 Click the "Rest Module into Bootloader Mode".
 After a few seconds, the module should reboot itself and display the firmware update screen. - 7.
 In the communications box, re-select the module.
 It should now be listed as "CFA10052-USB Bootloader" or "CFA635-USB Bootloader". - 9.
-Click the "Update Firmware" button.
+Click the "Update Firmware" button. - 8.

-Note: When updating to a previous version, or to a special version of the firmware, the "forced update" checkbox may need to be selected before clicking the update button. - 8.
 Both the status box on the PC, and the screen on the module will show updating progress. - 9.
 When complete, the module will reset itself.